hilfigertout/HackRshell/README.md

 Shell>
 ```

 From here you can start running the commands below.
 Once you are finished, use the `exit` command to close the socket and the shell.
+If the server is not up and listening, then the connection will fail and the `client()` function will terminate.
+If the target loaded the library to call `client()`, this will happen without any notice.
+If the target ran the `client()` function manually, they will get a warning that the connection failed.

 ## List of Commands: